OpsAI

 • MW_VCS_COMMIT_SHA helps OpsAI open the PR on the right branch.

-1. Telemetry in: traces from APM, user events from RUM and logs arrive in Middleware.
+1. Telemetry in: traces from APM, user events from RUM and logs, and alerts (native Middleware alerts, or from Grafana and Datadog) arrive in Middleware.

 2. Issue detection: errors, latency spikes and regressions are grouped and ranked.